HL7/davinci-alerts/source/pages/guidance.md

 See the Admit/Discharge use case for an example of defining a Bundle using this method.

 FHIR profiling is more mature mechanism and broadly supported by the implementation community, reference implementations, and validation tooling.
-It however may require more artifacts than using MessageDefintion/GraphDefinition.
-As well, there is no mechanism to enforce profiles in a message on a reverse link because “reverse links” cannot be traversed forward from the MessageHeader.
+However,there is no mechanism to enforce profiles in a message on a reverse link because “reverse links” cannot be traversed forward from the MessageHeader.
+It may also require more artifacts than using MessageDefintion/GraphDefinition.
 {:.highlight-note}